coreinfrastructure/best-practices-badge/doc/security.md

 result in a risk to the rights and freedoms of natural persons."

-Once we have determined the cause, we would work to quickly determine how to fix the software or change the configuation to stop it.
+Once we have determined the cause, we would work to quickly determine how to fix the software and/or change the configuration to address the attack (at least to ensure that integrity and confidentiality are maintained).
 As shown elsewhere, we have a variety of tools and tests that help us rapidly update the software with confidence.

-Once the system is fixed, we would might need to alert users.
+Once the system is fixed, we might need to alert users.
 We have a pre-created rake task "mass_email" that lets us quickly send email to the users (or a subset) if it strictly necessary.